 Students should arrive at least 10 minutes prior to their scheduled appointment time in order to complete the check-in process.
-Students who are 10 minutes or more late for their appointment will be rescheduled and charged a no-show fee.
+Students who are 10 minutes or more late for their appointment will be rescheduled.

 Due to high patient demand and the limited availability of appointments, the health center has instituted the following no-show fees:

 - Counseling Appointments: $25 fee if not canceled a minimum of 24 hours before appointment time.

 - Women's Health Appointments: $25 fee if not canceled a minimum of two hours before appointment time.

 - Any Other Appointments: $10 fee if not canceled a minimum of two hours before appointment time.